wengkhing/monorise/CONTRIBUTING.md

 ## 🤝 Need Help?

-Feel free to our [Discord](https://discord.gg/9c3ccQkvGj) for discussion or create an issue if you’re stuck!
+Feel free to join our [Discord](https://discord.gg/9c3ccQkvGj) for discussion or create an issue if you’re stuck!

 Thanks again!
 You’re awesome. 💙
 ```